 De facto Partners

 De Facto visas often require the most documentation for approval.
 Couples may have to prove that they have been in a relationship and living together for at least 1 year prior to the application.
 However under certain circumstances, couples can prove that there are compelling circumstances to grant the visa, Evidence of your joint living arrangements, such as a joint lease, or joint utility/bank documents being sent to the same address, must be submitted with your application.
 If you have not been able to live with your partner for 1 year due to certain circumstances, you may be able to apply for a waiver.

 7,715 AUD (if applied from inside Australia)

-*The price is correct as of Dec 13th 2018, and is subject to change.
+*The price is correct as of the 10th of July 2019, and is subject to change.
 For further information on current visa fees refer to the Border website